Barney Frank: Civil rights

 In 2006, Frank and incoming House Speaker Nancy Pelosi were accused by Rep. John Hostettler (R-IN) of having a "radical homosexual agenda"; Frank responded "I do have things I would like to see adopted on behalf of LGBT people: they include the right to marry the individual of our choice; the right to serve in the military to defend our country; and the right to a job based solely on our own qualifications.
 I acknowledge that this is an agenda, but I do not think that any self-respecting radical in history would have considered advocating people's rights to get married, join the army, and earn a living as a terribly inspiring revolutionary platform."

 Frank's stance on outing gay Republicans has been called the "Frank Rule" whereby a closeted person who uses her or his power, position, or notoriety to hurt LGBT people can be outed.
 The issue became relevant during the Mark Foley scandal of 2006, during which Frank clarified his position on HBO's Real Time with Bill Maher: "I think there's a right to privacy.
 But the right to privacy should not be a right to hypocrisy.
 And people who want to demonize other people shouldn't then be able to go home and close the door and do it themselves."

 In February 2009, Frank was one of three openly gay members of Congress, along with Tammy Baldwin of Wisconsin and Jared Polis of Colorado.
 In April 2009, Frank was named in the LGBT magazine Outs "Annual Power 50 List", landing at the top spot.

-In 2006 the Human Rights Campaign scored him at 100% indicating a pro-gay-rights stance.
+In 2006, the Human Rights Campaign scored him at 100% indicating a pro-gay-rights stance.

+In May 2026, Frank said that the Democratic Party should step back from transgender issues while also believing "that's the approach the transgender community should take to male-to-female transgenders playing in women's sports.
+That's very controversial.
+Other issues are, I think more important, but also less toxic.
+Like getting good medical care, guaranteeing that to people.
+Guaranteeing people the right to designate their genders."